 - 26. The full implementation of the Bill will have financial implications over the next three to five years.
 The implementation will be phased in over four financial years. - 27.
-The Bill makes provision for six divisions, namely the National Institute of Communicable Diseases (NICD), National Institute of Non-Communicable Diseases (NINCD), National Cancer Registry (NCR), National Institute of Injury and Violence Prevention (NIVIP), National Institute of Occupational Health (NIOH) and the National Institute of Environmental Health (NIOEH).
+The Bill makes provision for five divisions, namely the National Institute of Communicable Diseases (NICD), National Institute of Non-Communicable Diseases (NINCD), National Cancer Registry (NCR), injury and violence (NIVIP) and occupational health (NOIH).
 The Bill will initially focus on Communicable Diseases and Cancer Registry. - 28.
 A summary of the budget is presented below: